marigold-dev/training-nft-3/README.md

    }
    ```

-   This update changes the offers page to allow owners to specify the quantity of tokens to offer for sale.
+   This update changes the offers page to allow owners to specify the number of tokens to offer for sale.

 1. Replace the content of the `src/WineCataloguePage.tsx` with this code: